codepath/android_guides/Google-Maps-Fragment-Guide.md

 **Note:** Are you getting an error when starting the emulator? `Error Failed to load VMMR0.r0`?
 Follow the [advice here](https://forums.virtualbox.org/viewtopic.php?f=8&t=40525#p186381).
 In short, go to [virtual box page](https://www.virtualbox.org/wiki/Downloads) and download and install VirtualBox 4.3.6 Oracle VM VirtualBox Extension Pack.

+**Note:** If you get `Failed to load OVI` error when re-adding the emulator, you need to use a new name for the same device.
+For example, "Nexus 4 - 4.3 - API 18" might be called "Nexus 4 - 4.3 - API 18 New".

 ### Enable GPS on Emulator

 Next, if you **don't have the emulator started yet**, be sure to boot the genymotion emulator from **within the Eclipse plugin**: